sarcosholzinger/layerwise-analysis-livescu2022/docs/e2e-layerwise-analysis-correlations.md

 **Use case:** Understanding temporal dynamics of layer relationships. \
 **Mathematical approach:**
 - Extract features for each time window (start_time:start_time+window_size)
-- Compute similarity metrics (correlation, CKA) for each window
+- Compute similarity metrics (correlation original, CKA) for each window !TODO: Requires CCA to be implemented
 - Return temporal evolution of similarity matrices

 **Key Features:**